Bordered manifolds with torus boundary and the link surgery formula: The alpha-beta transformer

-Additionally, there is a $\delta_4^1$ term, which is non-vanishing on terms of the form $a|b|f\tau g|i_0$, where $f$, $g$, $a$ and $b$ are concentrated in a single idempotent, and which vanishes on other elementary tensors.
+Additionally, there is a $\delta_4^1$ term, which is non-vanishing on tuples of the form $(a,b,f\tau ,i_0)$ where $f$, $a$ and $b$ are concentrated in a single idempotent, and which vanishes on other elementary tensors.
 On such elements, we have the formula

-\begin{lem} ${}_{\cK} \cT^{\cK}$ satisfies the $DA$-bimodule relations. \end{lem} \begin{proof} The only interesting structure relations to be verified are the ones with 5 inputs.
+\begin{lem} The structure maps on ${}_{\cK} \cT^{\cK}$ satisfy the $DA$-bimodule relations. \end{lem} \begin{proof} The only interesting structure relations to be verified are the ones with 5 inputs.
 There are only two non-vacuous relations to be verified, which are those for sequences of the form $(a,b,c,\tau,i_0)$ and those of the form $(a,b,\tau,c,i_0)$.